Ruminini/Thermostat-ESP01/README.md

 ## Flashing

 > [!IMPORTANT]
-> When flashing, the Yellow cable should be connected to GND instead of the data pin of the DHT sensor and a push of the button is needed for the esp to enter the bootloader.
+> When flashing, the Yellow cable should be connected to GND instead of the data pin of the DHT sensor.
+> A push of the button is needed for the esp to enter the bootloader (If it stays "Connecting....._____" push it again).

-Then, inside platformio:
+Inside platformio:
 * Go to **Project Tasks** -> **ESP-01** -> **General** and **Upload** the code
 * Go to **Project Tasks** -> **ESP-01** -> **Platform** and upload the **Filesystem Image**.

+After uploading the fileSystem image, an error might appear.

+> A fatal error occurred: Timed out waiting for packet header

+If it does, ignore it.

 ## Usage
 By using the web interface, select a mode.